ww44ss/okcupid/okcupid_exploratory.md

 # Exploratory Analysis of OkCupid dataset
 Winston Saunders
-August 27, 2016
+September 14, 2016

 #Summary
-This explores several relationships in the OkCupid data recently [published on CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html).
+This explores several relationships in the OkCupid data [recently published on CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html).
 Results explored in this document include the demographics of sex, age, income, religiosity, drinking, and ethnicity of OkCupid users and, as a specific analysis, the correlation of drinking habits to religiosity, income, sex and age.

 Some key observations:
-* The "most common" male and female users are white, single, childless and in their late 20's.
+* "Most" OkCupid users are white, single, childless, like pets, and are in their late 20's.
-* 95% of OkCupid users are less than 52 years old.
+* 95% of users are less than 52 years old.
-* Men outnumber women 3:2, though the ratio is strongly age dependent
+* Men outnumber women 3:2 overall, with strong age-dependencies.
 * A majority of OkCupid users identify as religiously agnostic.
-* About 75% identify "social drinkers."
+* Heavier drinking habits correlates strongly with higher incomes.
-* Drinking habits are strongly dependent on income levels.
+* Women's average income is about 75% that of men's.

 #Getting the Data
 The OkCupid data is published on [CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html) as a package for R users.
 The data set consists of user profile data for 59,946 San Francisco OkCupid users (a free online dating website) from June 2012.
 The data are describded in the paper: Albert Y. Kim, Adriana Escobedo-Land (2015).
 OkCupid Profile Data for Introductory Statistics and Data Science Courses.
 Journal of Statistics Education, 23(2), which you can find [here]( http://www.amstat.org/publications/jse/v23n2/kim.pdf)